 Biodiversity and Human Health

 The role of biodiversity on human health can not be stressed enough.
 Essentially all food and most human medicines are derived from biological organisms.
-However, we are helping to eliminate thousands of species each year in what is called the sixth great extinction.
-We are loosing crop genetic diversity that helps keep our food system healthy, and we may be, or likely are losing new medicines and biologically-based technological innovations through the loss of species.
+However, we are helping to eliminate thousands of species each year in what is the Anthropocene, as well as, Holocene extinction, with the moniker of the sixth great extinction.
+We are losing crop genetic diversity that helps keep our food systems healthy, and we may be, or likely are losing new medicines and biologically-based technological innovations through the loss of species.

 (CC Image of Metrosideros polymorpha courtesy of David Eickhoff on Flickr)